melezhik/Sparrow6/README.md

 That makes Sparrow extremely effective when working with existing codebase written on many well known languages.

 * Sparrow is a function oriented framework.
-Though users write underlying code as scripts, those scripts are called as Raku functions with high level scenarios.
+Though users write underlying code as scripts, those scripts are called as Raku functions within high level scenarios.

 * Sparrow has a repository of ready to use scripts or Sparrow plugins as they called in Sparrow.
 No need to code at all, just find a proper plugin and start using it.
 Sparrow repository could be easily deployed as public or private instances